 - See also:

 - Current Science & nature exhibitions in Vienna

 Robotics and more

 (© Technisches Museum Wien)

-An exhibition at the Technical Museum seeks to give us some answers, or at least to get us to think a little more about the impact and influence of AI on our current and future world.
+An exhibition at the Technical Museum seeks to give us some answers, or at least get us to think more about the impact and influence of AI on our current and future world.

 The Artificial Intelligence? exhibition offers an overview of the current state-of-the-science when it comes to AI and robots, suggests where the technology is heading, and explores what this all might mean for humanity.